Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions: Additional Qualitative Examples

-\textbf{Analysis:} The same words as the article 1310 (``ne se présume pas'') are used by the court.
+{ A\textsubscript{1}=A\textsubscript{2}=Yes.
+Gold=Yes.
+Conf.\ 0.71 \checkmark}\\[2pt] \textbf{Article} \textit{``La solidarité est légale ou conventionnelle; elle ne se présume pas.''} [Solidarity is statutory or contractual; it may not be presumed.]\\[1pt] \textbf{Excerpt} \textit{``La solidarité ne se présume pas et qu'aucun texte ne l'institue pour le paiement des charges de copropriété du seul fait de la nature de cette dette.''} [Solidarity is not presumed, and no text establishes it for the payment of co-ownership charges solely by virtue of the nature of this debt.]\\[1pt] \textbf{Analysis} The same words as the article 1310 (``ne se présume pas'') are used by the court.
 It rejects the existence of solidarity between co-owners and also outlines that no statutory provision establishes solidarity.
 Doing so, it reaffirms that solidarity requires an explicit legal or contractual basis.
 Both annotators agreed on an implicit citation.
 The model was right as well.